All Episodes

 What does this mean?

-Sending these monitors into these newsrooms because they feel like they're losing hold of the messaging.
+Anyway, Andrea Tarantula said, is that why they're doing this, sending these monitors into these newsrooms because they feel like they're losing hold of the messaging?

 This is nuts.

-I can't uh help your audience that always loves to disagree with me, but most people in the Fox audience at least seem to.
+I can't help your audience that always loves to disagree with me, but most people in the Fox audience at least seem to.

 I think this is crazy.